Data Types and Variables In Python

 2001 - Invalid, variables can't begin with a digit

 break - Invalid, keyword can't be a variable name

-Comments are used to add notes in a program.
-In a large program comments may describe the purpose of program and how it works.
+Comments are used to add notes to a program.
+In a large program, comments may describe the purpose of the program and how it works.
 They are solely intended for the people who are trying to understand the source code of the program.
 They are not programming statements so they are ignored by the Python Interpreter while executing the program.

 In Python, everything from

-# to end of the line is considered as comment.
+# to end of the line is considered a comment.
 For example:

-# This is a comment in a separate line print("Testing comments") # This is a comment after print statement
+# This is a comment on a separate line print("Testing comments") # This is a comment after print statement

 Named Constants #

-Constants are variables whose values do not change during the life time of the program.
-Unlike languages like C or Java; Python doesn't have special syntax to create constants.
+Constants are variables whose values do not change during the lifetime of the program.
+Unlike languages like C or Java; Python doesn't have a special syntax to create constants.
 We create constants just like ordinary variables.
-However, to separate them from ordinary variable, we use all uppercase letters.
+However, to separate them from an ordinary variable, we use all uppercase letters.